5. Processing unidimensional data#

 and so forth.

-Because of the way they emerge, the mean of the z-scores is always 0 and standard deviation is 1 (up to a tiny numerical error, as usual; see Section 5.5.6):
+Because of the way they emerge, the mean of the z-scores is always 0 and their standard deviation is 1 (up to a tiny numerical error, as usual; see Section 5.5.6):

 np.mean(heights_std), np.std(heights_std)